tangentsoft/pidp8i/doc/cc8-manual.md

 [the current C standard as interpreted by `cppreference.com`][cppr], but it is likely that we have overlooked corner cases that our library does not yet implement.
 When in doubt, [read the source][libcsrc].

+[The LIBC implementation][libsrc] is currently stored in the same source tree directory as the native compiler, even though it’s shared between the two compilers.
+This is because the two compilers differ only above the linkage layer: if you cross-compile a program, you must still *link* it under OS/8, which means using the `LIBC.RL` binary produced for use by the native compiler.

+Contrast [the `libc.h` file][libch] which is symlinked or copied everywhere it needs to be.
+This is because neither version of CC8 has the notion of an include path.
+This file must therefore be available in the same directory as each C file that uses it.

 In the following text, we use OS/8 device names as a handwavy kind of shorthand, even when the code would otherwise run on any PDP-8 in